hi-im-gabriel/downtube-nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+** For production:
-** For production, change the `allowedHostInProduction` const inside `middleware.js` file, or remove the file if you won't need.
+* Change the `allowedHostInProduction` const inside `middleware.js` file for your domain, or remove the file if you won't need.
+* Change the value of `Access-Control-Allow-Origin` key inside `next.config.js` file for your domain.
 ## Contact
 [dev@gabrieltavares.dev](mailto:dev@gabrieltavares.dev)